Flexberry/flexberry.github.io/pages/products/flexberry-ember/ember-flexberry/forms/ef_show-ember-form-in-frame.en.md

 </div>{% endraw %}
 ```

-3. When the form is to add the parameter "inframe=true".
+3. When the form is to add a parameter `inframe=true`.

 {% include note.html content="
 Important: